danielseussler/zindi-earlylearning-py/README.md

 -- **analysis.ipynb**: Given the tuned hyper-params, I rerun the model, select the number of iterations using 10-fold cv and refit the model on the complete training datasets.
 Shap values are computed and a submission file is generated.

 -- **sensitivity.ipynb**: Added sensitivity analysis with feature shuffling to assess model sensitivity to individual features.
+This is not in the scope of the sensitivity analysis requested in the competition.
+First, the mean absolute errors in this competition are very high, indicating a very low signal-to-noise ratio.
+Second, one might be able to compute changes in the prediction conditional on changes in the input, for example using partial independence plots.
+Though, this does not mean this is useful, much less actionable information.
+As noted above, this is a predictive framework, not a causal one.

 Note, since the data and tuned parameters are provided, it is not necessary to rerun all notebooks.

 ### /notebooks-test/

-The folder contains some test runs on feature selection and advanced hyperparameter tuning algorithms [1, 3], but are not further relevant to the submitted results.
+The folder contains some test runs on feature selection and advanced hyperparameter tuning algorithms [1, 3], but are not relevant to the submitted results.

 ### /submission/

 Contains the submitted results file.
 Note, if the scripts are rerun, the predictions will be saved in a csv file with the corresponding date and time stamp.

-## Reproducibility and computational requirements

-All notebooks were run on a 2019 i5 laptop.
-Tuning is the most computationally heavy part, which is timed for 45 min.
-In particular, a different machine may yield a higher or lower number of trials and thus a (slightly) different tuning result.
-Therefore the tuning and analysis spart is split.
-A `requirements.txt` is included to reproduce the environment that was used to run the included notebooks.
-All analyses were done in Python `v3.10.11`.

-Tuning and data preparation are included for reference and are not necessary to run again to replicate the analysis.
-The `analysis.ipynb` fits the model and computes the predictions for the submission and should run in a few minutes, the sensitivity notebook in even less.

 ## Some learnings (informally)